2024 United States presidential debates: Democratic Party response

 "I know I'm not a young man, to state the obvious.
 I don't walk as easily as I used to.
 I don't talk as smoothly as I used to.
 I don't debate as well as I used to, but I know what I do know: I know how to tell the truth.
 I know right from wrong.
 And I know how to do this job, I know how to get things done.
 And I know what millions of Americans know: When you get knocked down, you get back up."

 — —Joe Biden, responding to criticism of his debate performance during a speech in North Carolina the following day (June 28, 2024).

 President Biden stated to reporters at a Waffle House after the debate: "I think we did well" and said he did not have any concerns about his performance or calls for him to drop out of the presidential race, stating that it was difficult to debate "a liar."
 Biden was congratulated by his wife, First Lady Jill Biden, on his performance at a post-debate gathering.
 She told him on stage that he did "such a great job.
 You answered every question."
+On May 27, 2026, Jill would go on to say that she thought Joe was having a stroke during the debate as "[She] had never ever seen Joe like that before or since."
 Biden's running mate, Vice President Kamala Harris, claimed that while Biden "started off slow", he still managed to have a strong finish.
 Biden-Harris 2024 campaign manager Jen O'Malley Dillon praised Biden's debate performance, saying that he presented a "positive and winning vision" for the future.